rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 In the above example, information such as the `userId` and `email` along with the [**contextual information**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/common-fields#javascript-sdk) is captured.

-{% hint style="info" %}
-Note that the user's IP address is not automatically collected by the SDK.
-Instead, it is filled in by the RudderStack server when it receives the client-side events.
-{% endhint %}

 {% hint style="warning" %}
-If you explicitly specify the IP address in the event, RudderStack will use that IP instead of automatically capturing it when collecting the events.
-You can use this feature to anonymize your users' IP - e.g., by supplying a random dummy IP address.
+If you explicitly specify the IP address in the event, RudderStack will use that IP instead of capturing it in the backend.
+You can use this feature to anonymize your users' IP - e.g., by supplying an anonymous IP address.
 {% endhint %}